HelenQuang/HelenQuang/README.md

 📍 Born and raised in Vietnam, currently based in Finland.

+🎓 Master Degree in Information Technology, Full-stack Development from Jyväskylä University of Applied Sciences.

 🎓 Bachelor Degree in Energy and Environmental Engineering from Tampere University.

 🤝 I’m looking to collaborate on junior projects and challenges.